 2. John Long wrote in his Journal that this was in August, 1897.
 This being towards the end of summer, it is surprising the writer should think of it as winter.

 3. "Colporteurs" were travelling salesmen, selling religious books, tracts and bibles and usually doing a bit of preaching, as well.
 They were not at all uncommon in the revivalist environment of the later 19th century in Scotland and Ireland.
-Adam Hutchinson was engaged in this work when he professed, per Review of Hymns, 1951 Edition.
+Adam Hutchison was engaged in this work when he professed, per Review of Hymns, 1951 Edition.

 4. Nenagh is in the County of Tipperary about two thirds of the way down Ireland, more or less in the center, a bit towards the West.
 It is a larger town than Cloughjordan, the writer's hometown.